 These legacy chart views are no longer under active development.
 For current versions of these features, see:

-Chart Views are a legacy chart type and let you create several types of graphs for visualizing datasets.Time and Scatter Plots.
+Chart Views are a legacy chart type, supporting creation of several types of graphs for visualizing datasets.Time and Scatter Plots.

 A time plot traces the evolution of a particular measurement over time while a scatter plot displays a series of points to visualize relationships between measurements.
 Chart Views can contain both time plots and scatter plots on a single page.Participant Charts.